ROLLING RESISTANCE AND FUEL CONSUMPTION

 Loss of energy from friction when tread rubber touches the ground

-Although differing by road surface condition, tire type and tread pattern, resistance caused by friction between the tire and the ground accounts for less than 10% of total rolling resistance.
+Although differing by road surface condition, tyre type and tread pattern, resistance caused by friction between the tyre and the ground accounts for less than 10% of total rolling resistance.

-Loss of energy from wind drag as tires rotate
+Loss of energy from wind drag as tyres rotate

 Resistance is extremely minimal at low speeds and can be ignored.